MC5: 1968–1969: Kick Out the Jams

-Radical political affiliations

 According to Kramer, MC5 of this period was politically influenced by the Marxism of the Black Panther Party and Fred Hampton, and poets of the Beat Generation such as Allen Ginsberg and Ed Sanders, or Modernist poets like Charles Olson.
 Black Panther Party founder Huey P. Newton prompted John Sinclair to found the White Panthers, a militant leftist organization of white people working to assist the Black Panthers.
 Shortly after, Sinclair was arrested for possession of marijuana.

 Under the "guidance" of John Sinclair (who dubbed his enterprise "Trans-Love Energies" and refused to be categorized as a traditional manager), MC5 were soon involved in left-wing politics: Sinclair was active with the White Panther Party and Fifth Estate.
 In their early career, MC5 had a politically provocative stage show: They appeared onstage toting unloaded rifles, and at the climax of a performance, an unseen "sniper" would shoot Tyner.
 The band members were also all using the drugs LSD and marijuana.

 The band performed as part of the protests against the Vietnam War at the 1968 Democratic National Convention in Chicago that were broken up by a police riot.
 The group's appearance at the convention is also notable for their lengthy performance.
+What was also notable was the fact that they were also the only musical band to perform during the 1968 DNC protests.
 In an interview featured in the documentary Get Up, Stand Up, Kramer reported that while many musicians were scheduled to perform at a day-long concert, only the MC5 initially appeared.
 The MC5 played for over eight hours straight.
 Of the other scheduled performers, Kramer stated in Get Up, Stand Up that only Neil Young actually arrived, though due to the chaos at the convention, Young didn't perform.
-Dennis Thompson asserted years later that Country Joe McDonald (of Country Joe and the Fish) was also present at the scene.
-Other performers at the convention included the protest folk singer Phil Ochs.
+Dennis Thompson alleged years later that Country Joe McDonald (of Country Joe and the Fish) was also present at the scene.
+However, aside from members of MC5, the only other singer who was acknowledged to have performed at the convention protests was protest folk singer Phil Ochs.
+According to the Bethel Woods Center for the Arts, Bruce Barthol was the only member of Country Joe and the Fish who was willing to perform, with other members of the band fearing a potential riot.